-Online Distance Learning video content can be accessed through the Canvas LMS.
-You may also log in here to the Canvas LMS.
-For information regarding features available within the Panopto system during playback, such as note taking, bookmarks, using the viewer, and other functionality, see the OIT website, which includes both articles and videos on these topics: http://www.uah.edu/oit/services/lecture-capture/documentation-and-training
+Online Distance Learning video content can be accessed through the Canvas.
+For information regarding features available within the Panopto system during playback, such as note taking, bookmarks, using the viewer, and other functionality, visit UAH OIT Documentation and Training or download "Viewing Sessions" from Panopto Support.

 What features are available through Panopto when viewing a Webcast (live streamed) event?